RogueSignalio/multiavatar-ruby/README.md

 The optional parameters have not been tested, and frankly, I think the part/theme override isn't really implemented  correctly in this version or the python/php versions (unsure about the JS version) or I don't understand the exact functionality (and honestly, I didn't spend much time trying to understand it since we don't use it).
 The original php/python code seems to replace ALL parts with one specific part.
 I think is in error, but I just made the code "work" in ruby and did some ruby optimizations.

 Perhaps I will return to test/fix that and make a Gem, but I wouldn't hold my breath.
-It works for what we need, sooo ....
+It works for what we need, sooo ... not likely to get updates here from me.

 I wouldn't be sad if someone else does either of these things.

 ## Differences from source scripts: ##
-* Instead of doing nothing when no avatar_id is passed, we use Secure.random() to generate a random avatar for the caller.
+* Instead of returning empty string when an avatar_id is not passed, we use Secure.random() to generate a random avatar for the caller.
 * We provided both a class and an instance interface.
 * Some logic optimizations were made, when and where it was easily doable.